scativa/docker-node-hello-world/readme.md

 0. Go through the Docker [installation](https://docs.docker.com/installation/) and [getting started guide](https://docs.docker.com/mac/started/) before you start.
 1. Install the [Docker Toolbox](https://www.docker.com/docker-toolbox).
 2. Start a "Quickstart Terminal" session (see the getting started guide).
-3. Build the Docker image: `docker build -t hello-world .`
+3. Build the Docker image: `docker build -t docker-node-hello-world .`
-4. Run the image in a container: `docker run -d -p 4001:4000 hello-world`
+4. Run the image in a container: `docker run -d -p 4001:4000 docker-node-hello-world`
   - The `-d` flag says to run the container in the background (daemon mode).
   - The `-p` flag maps port 4000 from the container to port 4001 on the docker machine.
 5. View your new container: `docker ps -a`